vEnhance/1802/src/lineex.typ

 = Way too many examples of work and 2D flux <ch-lineex>

-This entire section is *review and examples only* and *can be skipped* if you know what you're doing.
+This entire chapter is *review and examples only* and *can be skipped* if you know what you're doing.

-The goal of this chapter is to flesh out @tab-work-vs-flux.
+The goal of this chapter is to fully write out several examples of @tab-work-vs-flux.
 We'll show the entire table with four situations:

 - The conservative field $bf(F) = vec(2x+y, x+2y)$